thedevbones/project-hillbilly/README.md

 -	Create audio buses and connect them to audio files

 **Diego:**
--	Add menu music to tutorial menus
+-	Add menu music to tutorial menus.
--	Fix known bugs in the menu
+-	Fix known bugs in the menu.
--	Make sure buttons from other menus link to tutorial menus
+-	Make sure buttons from other menus link to tutorial menus.
 -	Edit buttons and menu so that they fit the theme of the game
 -	Edit menu backgrounds so that they have the same theme as the main

 ## Burnup Charts